Skip to main content

 The Case Against Qualitative Fit Testing

 Not all companies that use qualitative fit testing as a means to test the fit of respirators may know that the results are not necessarily 100% accurate.
-If this is the case, there might be a need to look for ways to conduct foolproof respirator fit testing where the results are reliable and verifiable.
+Since this is the case, it might be time to look for ways to conduct foolproof respirator fit testing which ensure that the results are reliable and verifiable.

 Common use of qualitative fit testing in the workplace